 There are approximately 1.3 gazillion travel websites, give or take a few bazillion.
 There’s no way to keep up with all of them.
 I’m not even going to try.
 Instead, I’ve curated some useful favorites.

-This is by no means comprehensive (because that would be impossible), but these should provide a plethora of ideas.
+This selection of trip planning websites is by no means comprehensive (because that would be impossible), but these should provide a plethora of ideas.

 If you’re looking to drive a scenic route that’s been designated as such by the Federal Highway Administration, visit here first.

 National Scenic Byways & All-American Roads lists a collection of 184 “distinct and diverse roads.”

 To be officially designated, a National Scenic Byway must be considered regionally significant, and an All-American Road needs to be a “destination until itself.”

 For example, the Santa Fe Trail follows one of the country’s early trade routes and is a National Scenic Byway.

 Our National Park System gets lots of love, and rightfully so, but you know who else deserves your outdoor affection?